springernature/vpat/springerlink.md

 <br><br>
 When the transfer process is complete, content will use a unified design style with consistent presentation and functionality.
 <br><br>
 Pages located at checkout.springer.com and order.springer.com are rendered in two separate, inconsistent designs.
 We are in the process of transferring all checkout content to this new design.
-Both checkout configurations deal with sensitive information and have an intentionally stripped-down design, and do not share the same navigation system as the main site.
+Both checkout configurations deal with sensitive information and have intentionally been made more simple in design, and do not share the same navigation system as the main site.
 The presentation of these sets of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
 </td>
 </tr>
 <tr id="error-suggestion" valign="top">